rosshadden/thesis/05-data.md

 That is, a request can not begin until the request that precedes it has been successfully resolved.
 The requests received are simply resolved after a timeout exactly like those in the [timeout](#timeout) test.
 Instead of varying the timeout length, however, the value of the timeout is always \SI{0}{\ms}.
-Here rather it is the number of serial requests performed that changes between trials.
+Rather, it is the number of serial requests performed that is changed across different trials.

 See \autoref{fig:dataSeries} for the data captured for this test case.